 |General or intro to chemistry with lab

 If the bachelor's degree is not in a health-related field of study, the applicant must have completed the above prerequisite courses within the past 10 years.
-A minimum of a cumulative GPA of 2.5 is required.
+A minimum cumulative GPA of 2.5 is required.
 A higher GPA is strongly recommended.
 Prior medical or operating room experience is highly desired but not a prerequisite.

 Applicants must possess problem-solving skills and have a self-directed learning approach to education.
-Candidates are expected to be in good health to withstand the rigors of the program and to strictly adhere to all rules and regulations of Mayo School of Health Sciences and Mayo Clinic.
+Candidates are expected to be in good health to withstand the rigors of the program and to strictly adhere to all rules and regulations of Mayo Clinic School of Health Sciences and Mayo Clinic.

 Each applicant with special situations is considered and reviewed by the program director and Application Committee to determine eligibility.